nilabja-bhattacharya/WMT14_news_tranlation/README.md

 # WMT14 News Tranlation on hindi english data corpus
 In this project our task was to perform Machine Translation on a English-Hindi News Corpus.
-We have solved it using
+We have solved it using SMT and NMT and we presented the BLEU score on each system

-1. SMT: We built a MOSES phrase based Statistical Machine Translation system to translate the test sets in the IIT Bombay dataset for the WMT News Translation task.

-2. NMT: Neural Machine Translation.
-We built a Sequence to Sequence network or Encoder-Decoder network, a model consisting of two RNNs called the encoder and decoder.

 Keywords: SMT, NMT, General, Concat, Dot, Attention